ofir-bar/wholecrypto_airdrops/README.md

 I decided to create an airdrop, limited to 100 users.
 For each user, I will distribute 50 OFC (equivalent to 5$) for every participant who likes my Facebook page, and join my Telegram channel.

 # Features
 The app displays a list of cryptocurrency airdrops.
-Users can mark airdrops as done, save airdrops for "to-do" later, notifiy users once a new airdrop is submitted, connect their wallet and social accounts, and many more.
+Users browse airdrops, mark airdrops as done, save airdrops for "to-do" later & more.
+The app notifies users once a new airdrop is submitted (can be turned off).
+Future features include connecting their crypto wallet to sum how much money they earned, commenting on airdrops and flagging airdrops as scams.

-Cryptocurrency Owners can submit their airdrop through the Android app, iOS app or the web.
+Cryptocurrency Owners can submit their airdrop through the Android app, iOS app or the web, which will only be shown to users after admin approves it in the database.

 # Development Environment